Join millions of Canadians who have already trusted Loans Canada

 KOHO Extra Account

 With a fee of $9 a month or $84 a year, you can gain access to KOHO Extra Account.
 While this card may have a significant fee, users can try out the Extra Account for free using the 30-day free trial.
-Plus, it comes with a number of perks that may be worth the cost.
+Plus, it comes with many perks that may be worth the cost.
 This card provides a higher cash back rate of 2% for groceries, transportation, and eating and drinking.
 Plus 0.50% for all other categories.

 You can also earn up to 5% cash back when you make purchases with merchants that are partnered with KOHO.